shawnw/curious-coroutines-in-tcl/slide_notes.md

 Tcl doesn't have the issue described and worked around here - any command in the call stack in a coroutine context can yield.

+#### Slides 173 through 175 - Coroutine Trampoling

+`trampoline.tcl` is an example using `yieldto` to transfer control to another subroutine that itself returns a new coroutine.

 ### Part 9

 The End.